Rich Knighton

-Air Chief Marshal Sir Richard John Knighton, (born 1969) is a senior Royal Air Force (RAF) officer and professional engineer.
+Sir Richard John Knighton (born 1969) is a British engineer and a senior officer in the Royal Air Force (RAF).
 He has served as Chief of the Defence Staff since September 2025.

 Knighton previously served as Assistant Chief of the Air Staff from January 2015 to January 2017, Deputy Chief of Defence Staff (Financial and Military Capability) from December 2018 to May 2022, Deputy Commander Capability at Air Command from May 2022 to May 2023 and Chief of the Air Staff from June 2023 to August 2025.
 He is notable for being the first Chief of the Air Staff who is not a military pilot or indeed aircrew-qualified.

 Early life

 Born in 1969, Knighton was educated at Hatton Secondary School in Derbyshire.
 As a university cadet sponsored by the Royal Air Force, he studied engineering at Clare College, Cambridge where he graduated in 1991 with a first class honours Bachelor of Arts (BA) degree.
 As per tradition, his BA degree was subsequently promoted to a Master of Arts (MA Cantab) degree.